Large-scale cortex-core structure formation in brain organoids: Introduction

-{\it Introduction:} What physical mechanisms are at play in determining brain shape?
-To date, many of the proposed models focus on the later stages of brain shape development, namely the development of folds of the cerebrum~\cite{Richman1975,VanEssen1997,Bayly2013,Manyuhina2014,Budday2015,Mota2015,Tallinen2016}.
+Until recently, many of the biophysical models for brain structure have focused on the later stages of brain shape development, namely the development of folds of the cerebrum and the cerebellum~\cite{Richman1975,VanEssen1997,Bayly2013,Manyuhina2014,Budday2015,Mota2015,Tallinen2016,Lejeune2016,Lejeune2019,Engstrom2018,Lawton2019}.
 These models essentially divide into two camps.
-The first camp consists of nonlinear elastic models with differential swelling mimicking cell growth and generating compressive forces~\cite{Richman1975,Bayly2013,Budday2015,Tallinen2016}.
-While the second camp focuses on tension-based, multi-phase models in the presence of cell growth and generating tensile forces~\cite{VanEssen1997,Manyuhina2014}.
+The first camp consists of nonlinear elastic models with differential swelling mimicking cell growth and generating compressive forces~\cite{Richman1975,Bayly2013,Budday2015,Tallinen2016,Lejeune2016,Lejeune2019}.
+While the second camp focuses on tension-based, multi-phase models in the presence of cell growth and generating tensile forces~\cite{VanEssen1997,Manyuhina2014,Engstrom2018,Lawton2019}.
 Experiments on ferret brains, whose folds develop {\it ex utero}, appear to rule out the initial version of the tension-based models by observing the displacement of brain tissue in response to cuts in particular directions~\cite{Xu2010}.
 However, there exists a revised version of the initial tension-based model with a different direction of the tension that has yet to be tested experimentally~\cite{Manyuhina2014}.
 Moreover, experimental studies on the developing mouse cerebellum, or the little brain, validate a new tension-based model, dubbed ``buckling without bending'', and rule out a nonlinear elastic model with differential swelling~\cite{Engstrom2018,Lawton2019}.
-Other cerebellar shape models exist~\cite{Lejeune2016,Lejeune2019}.
-Indeed, while most theoretical studies of brain shape focus on the folds of the cerebrum, the base structure of a cortex-core is also very important for understanding brain shape development.
-In fact, it unifies both the cerebrum and cerebellum.